Construction Costs in Los Angeles

 The Challenge of Committing to a Number

 The Timing Problem: During the early phases of design, when you most want to know what the project will cost, the information needed to answer that question is not fully developed.
 Your architect is developing the design.
 Your structural engineer has not yet fully designed and engineered the foundation system.
 Your MEP consultants have not yet fully sized the systems and developed all engineering and conformance with Title 24.
 The drawings are evolving, and each evolution changes the scope that subcontractors would be pricing.
-The ranges you may receive from your general contractor at this stage are planning-level estimates - useful for feasibility decisions, but not construction budgets.
+The ranges you may receive from your general contractor at this stage are planning-level estimates, useful for feasibility decisions but not construction budgets.

 The Reality of Unknown Conditions: The question is not whether there will be unknowns, but how they are managed when they appear.
 That depends on your delivery method, your contract structure, the contingencies built into the budget, and the quality of the pre-construction work that went into developing it.
 The better the pre-construction process, the smaller the gap between the budget and the final cost.
 But the gap never goes to zero, because the physical world does not conform perfectly to drawings.